This article describes features of business email powered by G Suite, a service that's no longer available.

 - If you own a domain already and use aliases to receive emails, you can no longer use those aliases to forward email to a central account on your domain with business email.
 For more information, see Transfer of email aliases not yet supported.
 If you purchase a new domain, you can create new aliases for your business email by unlocking additional features.

 - Linking your Gmail account with a business email address is possible if your account was originally registered in a country where G Suite Basic is available, except for Antarctica and Bouvet Island.

 - Your Gmail account must specify English as the primary language.

 - If you have a Gmail account that includes a secondary calendar, Google Site, or you use Gmail delegation for your Gmail account, you can’t sign up currently.
 For further details, and other restrictions, see Considerations before signing up, unlocking additional features, or canceling.

-- If you have a Gmail account, and want to use Inbox, a new service, you need to unlock additional settings in G Suite settings.
+- If you have a Gmail account, and want to use Inbox, you need to unlock additional settings in G Suite settings.